hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 ## TBD

-But what will happen if you SSH into a non HPE server or into a virtual machine ?
+But what happens if you SSH into a non HPE server or into a virtual machine ?

 ![Unsuccessful in-band GET from Virtual Machine](/img/unsuccessfulinbandgetinvm.png "Unsuccessful in-band GET from Virtual Machine")

+In the next screeshot TBD